xxsc0529/genai-toolbox/docs/en/getting-started/introduction/_index.md

 {{< notice note >}}
-This product was originally named “Gen AI Toolbox for Databases” as its initial development predated MCP, but was renamed to align with recently added MCP compatibility.
+This solution was originally named “Gen AI Toolbox for Databases” as its initial development predated MCP, but was renamed to align with recently added MCP compatibility.
 {{< /notice >}}